AWS-Cloud-Drops-Builders-Edition/show/episode/11/README.md

 >- Provides a streamlined workflow for local testing and debugging of serverless applications using the SAM CLI.
 >- May be more limited in terms of advanced infrastructure patterns and code reuse compared to AWS CDK.
 >- Given the requirements of your project, which involves a frontend, backend, and integration with generative AI models, AWS CDK might be a better choice for the following reasons:
->- Programming Language Support : Since you plan to use JavaScript for the frontend and Python for the backend, AWS CDK supports both languages natively, making it easier to define and manage your infrastructure code alongside your application code.
+>- Programming Language Support: Since you plan to use JavaScript for the frontend and Python for the backend, AWS CDK supports both languages natively, making it easier to define and manage your infrastructure code alongside your application code.
->- Complex Infrastructure Patterns : Your application involves multiple components (API Gateway, Lambda, DynamoDB, SageMaker, etc.) and integrations, which may require more complex infrastructure patterns.
+>- Complex Infrastructure Patterns: Your application involves multiple components (API Gateway, Lambda, DynamoDB, SageMaker, etc.) and integrations, which may require more complex infrastructure patterns.
 AWS CDK provides a higher-level abstraction and better support for composing and reusing infrastructure patterns.
->- Integration with CI/CD : AWS CDK integrates well with CI/CD pipelines, allowing you to test and validate your infrastructure code as part of your development workflow.
+>- Integration with CI/CD: AWS CDK integrates well with CI/CD pipelines, allowing you to test and validate your infrastructure code as part of your development workflow.
->- Scalability and Future Growth : While your initial requirements may be focused on serverless components, AWS CDK provides broader coverage of AWS services, making it easier to scale and extend your infrastructure as your application grows.
+>- Scalability and Future Growth: While your initial requirements may be focused on serverless components, AWS CDK provides broader coverage of AWS services, making it easier to scale and extend your infrastructure as your application grows.
 >- However, if your team has significant experience with AWS CloudFormation templates and prefers a more declarative approach, AWS SAM could be a viable option, especially if your application remains focused on serverless architectures.
 >
 > Ultimately, the choice between AWS CDK and AWS SAM should consider your team's skills, the complexity of your infrastructure, and the long-term scalability and maintainability requirements of your application.